kanishkamisra/website/content/misc/_index.md

 ## Fun

+In my spare time, I like to play tennis and bake bread!

 I have been enjoying reading whodunnits these days (early 2023), and one of my favorite whodunnit writers is [Anthony Horowitz](https://anthonyhorowitz.com/).
 Here are some of his books I really liked:

 - Susan Ryeland series: